spooky-r/privatemessagetopics/README.md

 ##### Installing ZNC:
 ---
 - using znc version 1.7.0
+  + if upgrading znc, the config should be upgraded automatically on znc startup (but keep a backup anyway)
 - follow the guides at: https://wiki.znc.in/Installation
 - when compiling, you must enable python: https://wiki.znc.in/Modpython#Compiling